Julien Comeau, aged 77, has found the road to a fulfilling retirement through volunteering abroad as a senior with IVHQ. Here’s his incredible story…

 My second volunteer adventure with IVHQ as a retiree - Tanzania!

-I recently spent 4 weeks on IVHQ’s Tanzania program, where we traveled with a local veterinarian to farms treating chickens, pigs and cows.
+I recently spent 4 weeks on IVHQ’s Animal Welfare project in Tanzania, where we traveled with a local veterinarian to farms treating chickens, pigs and cows.
 We did a free rabies clinic at two locations where we vaccinated over 400 dogs.
 We went to schools to tell the children how to care for their pets, how to wash and feed them properly.

 At the end of my program, I received a “graduation” certificate from Dr Evarest Magou, the vet on my Animal Welfare project.
 The experience was extremely rewarding for all.